Long Range Planning

 - Safety: Reduce traffic-related fatalities and serious injuries across all modes.

-- Infrastructure condition: Maintain and improve the transportation system to a state of good repair.
+- Infrastructure Condition: Maintain and improve the transportation system to a state of good repair.

 - Environmental sustainability: Protect and enhance the community and natural environments.